 Virtualization continues to make waves in the 2000s

-That same year, VMware released VMware Virtual Center 1.0, which the trial of vMotion.
-Four years later, VMware Storage vMotion, which enables admins to migrate a live VM's file system from one storage system to another.
+That same year, VMware released VMware Virtual Center 1.0, which introduced the first trial of vMotion.
+Four years later, VMware introduced Storage vMotion, which enables admins to migrate a live VM's file system from one storage system to another.